The Hickinbottom Award is for the most meritorious contributions to any area of organic chemistry made by an early career scientist.

 - A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.
 A list of possible examples is outlined in the ‘selection criteria’ tab.

 - The name and contact details of one referee.
-Please inform your referee of the nomination; the system will contact them as soon as their details are submitted.
-The referee can be the nominee's post-doc or PhD supervisor, line manager, project manager or mentor
+The referee might be the nominee's post-doc or PhD supervisor, line manager, project manager or mentor.

-- References should be a maximum of 750 words.
+- The reference should be a maximum of 750 words.
 Referees will be asked to state their relationship (if any) with the nominee and note any conflicts of interest

 Make a nominationSelection Criteria and Judging Panel